 “CustomResponsiveLayout”(see code snippet below) , Over there I have maintained my control’s font size to be always 1/100 of my application window’s width.

 Step Four :

-Since we have already added control (label) on the user control UserControl1 and now we know how to transform x,y (starting coordinates) of label1 w.r.t changing application window’s dimensions.
-So the questions arises what all are the events where we need to use this transformation code.
-All the events are in the form where we are rendering our user control UserControl1 and their list are as follows.
+Since we have already added control (label) on the user control UserControl1 and now we know how to transform x,y (starting coordinates) of label1 w.r.t changing the application window’s dimensions.
+So the question arises what are the events where we need to use this transformation code?
+All the events are in the form where we are rendering our user control UserControl1 and their list is as follows.

 - I. ControlAdded

 As we have already discussed the process of making our control responsive in “Step 3” and now we know the code that makes our control responsive(see code snippet 1.6) therefore we will call the function “CustomResponsiveLayout” in the above-mentioned list of events (see code snippet 1.7) .

 This function above checks which user control is loaded into the form right now and accordingly it calls the function responsible to make all the controls of current user control responsive.